mmousa-eng/coursera-ibm-dl-tensorflow/README.md

-## 📝 Final Project: Waste Classification with Transfer Learning
+## 📝 Final Project: Classify Waste Products Using Transfer Learning
 This is the final project from the Coursera course **"Building Deep Learning Models with TensorFlow"** by IBM.

 ## 🔍 Project Summary